Learn more: motolabdirtbikes.com or call 423-900-2233

 In some extreme cases we’ve seem bar risers installed and the forks raised up so high that they’re completely out of the intended clamping area.

-Another question in which we frequently get asked is: Why can’t I just unwind the tension on the rear spring?
+Another question in which we frequently get asked is: Why can’t I just unwind the tension on the rear spring of my dirt bike?

 Good question!
 I think you’ll be surprised to see just why that is NOT a good idea.
 What happens is the tension is backed off the spring so much so that there is nothing that is holding the spring into place.
 When the suspension becomes unloaded due to a bump, jump, root, or stump the spring will float freely inside and dislodge, causing potential major damage.